Seeking Support and Chat for New Ileostomy

 Thank you all for the lovely welcome.
 I am in London, England.

-Not getting much sleep since my op and shattered every day, did anyone have upper back and chest pains after?
-Thought it was due to sleeping on my back but so painful I have to get up several times in the night, seen GP as much use as a chocolate teapot.
+Not getting much sleep since my operation and am shattered every day.
+Did anyone have upper back and chest pains afterward?
+I thought it was due to sleeping on my back, but it's so painful I have to get up several times in the night.
+I've seen a GP, but they were as much use as a chocolate teapot.

 Bill